Better Cotton in China

 According to the FAO, China produced 23.5 million tonnes of seed cotton in 2019.
 However, cotton farming can be challenging in the regions where Better Cotton is grown.
 Uncertain cotton prices, extreme weather and natural disasters all pose distinct challenges to creating healthy, profitable yields.

 The first Better Cotton harvest took place in China in 2012.
-Better Cotton works in two areas: the Yangtze River and Yellow River Basins, and supports farmers in four provinces (Gan Su, Hebei, Hubei and Shandong).
+Better Cotton works in two areas: the Yangtze River and Yellow River Basins, and supports farmers in three provinces (Hebei, Hubei and Shandong).

 Better Cotton Partners in China